vacp2p/rfc/mdsc.md

 What happens to message order if user is kicked but they pretend they didn't see it?
 Need some sort of topological 'smash' to ensure this is respected

 -->

+### Receiving

+When messages are received they MUST be checked for their [validity](#validity).
+Additionally clients SHOULD check to ensure that they have the `previous_message`, if not it SHOULD be requested.

 ## Footnotes
 1. <https://github.com/vacp2p/dasy>